official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 stronger.
 If, against all expectations, UNMOVIC were allowed to do their job this would offer the best prospect of dealing with Saddam’s WMD.”

-8 Letter [Private Secretary No.10] to McDonald, 6 February 2002, ‘Telephone conversation with
+[^8]: Letter [Private Secretary No.10] to McDonald, 6 February 2002, ‘Telephone conversation with
-US President’.
-9 Minute Patey to Goulty and PS [FCS], 12 February 2002, ‘Iraq: Next Steps’.
+[^9]: Minute Patey to Goulty and PS [FCS], 12 February 2002, ‘Iraq: Next Steps’.

 391

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford26.
-Mr Alan Goulty, FCO Director Middle East and North Africa, commented to
-Mr Straw’s Private Secretary:
+26. Mr Alan Goulty, FCO Director Middle East and North Africa, commented to Mr Straw’s Private Secretary:

 “So far so good.
 But much will depend on how the US decide to pursue the regime change option.
-It would be helpful if I and Mr Patey could be kept up to speed on discussions with the US: hard to write contingency planning papers in ignorance of the contingencies we are planning for.”10
+It would be helpful if I and Mr Patey could be kept up to speed on discussions with the US: hard to write contingency planning papers in ignorance of the contingencies we are planning for.”[^10]

 27. In a letter to Mr Peter Westmacott, British Ambassador to Turkey, the following day, Mr Goulty wrote: